Frequently Asked Questions

 Where can I buy your book?

-Check my book website, DavidGGrade3.com, for a special free-delivery offer for Regina residents, plus an Amazon link for people to buy the print or ebook everywhere in the world.
+Check my book website, DavidGGrade3.com, for a special free-delivery offer for Regina residents, plus links to online delivery sources.

 Is there an audio-book?